 - Lymphocytes: average value between 1300 and 4000 mm³ (24% to 32% of white blood cells).
 Their number increases especially viral infections, but also in neoplastic diseases (cancer) and may decrease in immunodeficiency.
 Lymphocytes are the specific effectors of the immune system, exerting cellular and humoral immunity acquired.
-There are two types of lymphocytes, B lymphocytes and T lymphocytes
+There are two types of lymphocytes, B lymphocytes, and T lymphocytes

-- B-lymphocytes are responsible for humoral immunity, i.e. antibody secretion (substances that recognize and bind to bacteria and allow them their phagocytoses and destruction).
-Granulocytes and monocytes can better recognize and destroy bacteria when antibodies are attached to them (opsonisation).
+B-lymphocytes are responsible for humoral immunity, i.e. antibody secretion (substances that recognize and bind to bacteria and allow them their phagocytoses and destruction).
+Granulocytes and monocytes can better recognize and destroy bacteria when antibodies are attached to them (opsonization).
 Cells are also responsible for the production of some components of blood serum, called immunoglobulin.

-- T-lymphocytes recognize the infected cells and destroy virus using macrophages.
+T-lymphocytes recognize the infected cells and destroy the virus using macrophages.
 These cells amplify or suppress the overall immune response by regulating the other components of the immune system, and secrete many cytokines.
 They constitute 70% of all lymphocytes.